toddeTV/gltf-type-toolkit/README.dev.md

 ### GitHub Release & NPM Publishing

-Using the suffix `[rel-TYPE-CHANGELOG]` in a commit message on branch `main` will trigger the GitHub workflow (CI action) that uses `pnpx changelogen` under the hood to analyze the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) from the last version to the current commit.
+Using the suffix `[rel-TYPE-CHANGELOG]` in a commit message on branch `main` will trigger the GitHub workflow (CI action) that uses `pnpm changelogen` under the hood to analyze the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) from the last version to the current commit.